telerik/blazor-docs/components/notification/open-close-hide.md

 * [Automatically Closing Notification](#automatically-closing-notification)
 * [Manually Closing a Notification](#manually-closing-a-notification)

-### Automatically Closing Notification
+### Automatically Closing a Notification

 By default each notification is an automatically closing one.
-You can define the time it stays visible by adjusting the `CloseAfter` parameter of the [NotificationModel]({%slug notification-overview%}#notificationmodel-class).
+You can define the time it stays visible by adjusting the `CloseAfter` parameter of the [NotificationModel]({%slug notification-overview%}#notificationmodel-class-properties).
 It defaults to `5000ms`.

 You can also let the user dismiss a notification message before that timer elapses through a closing button by setting the `Closable` parameter of the `NotificationModel` to `true` (its default value).